hotstaff/lcg/README.md

 ## Licence

-lcg is released under the terms of the MIT license.
+Lcg is released under the terms of the MIT license.
 See COPYING for more information or see https://opensource.org/licenses/MIT.